-We want to make these services as simple as possible for everyone to use, including people who have a disability - such as a sight or hearing loss, or a physical impairment - so we are working hard to continually improve our online accessibility.
+We want to make these services as simple as possible for everyone to use, including people who have a disability - such as a sight or hearing loss, or a physical or cognitive impairment - so we are working hard to continually improve our online accessibility.

 We aim to meet the standards set by the World Wide Web Consortium (W3C) - an international community that develops the Web Content Accessibility Guidelines (WCAG).